Dittmar HD 153 Motor-Möwe: Design and development

 The Motor-Möwe, designed by Heini Dittmar who had designed the Dittmar HD 53 Möwe sailplane, was a motorized development of this sailplane and was initially designed to be powered by engines of 65–85 hp.
 The HD 153 prototype was a two-seat side-by-side high wing monoplane powered by a 65 hp Continental A65 engine and was of wooden construction with detachable wing and tail assemblies to facilitate road transportation when needed.
 A second prototype aircraft was fitted with a 60 hp Hirth engine.

 Operational history

 The aircraft was designed for private and club use and served as a trainer and glider tug.
 Heini Dittmar, the aircraft’s designer, was killed in 1960 when his Motor-Möwe crashed near Essen/Mulheim airport.
 Small numbers of the type were completed by the end of 1960 and on 1 January 1961 four HD 153 and four HD 156 Motor–Möwen appeared in the West German civil aircraft register.
-I 1965 four HD 153 and five HD 156 Motor-Möwen were registered in West Germany.
+In 1965 four HD 153 and five HD 156 Motor-Möwen were registered in West Germany.
 By 2007, no examples were known to be active.